 All advanced dental education students are required to successfully pass a pre-matriculation drug screening test, and a background check with fingerprinting.

-A selection committee consisting of the program director and three full-time faculty screen all applications for eligibility.
+A selection committee consisting of the program director and three full or part-time faculty screen all applications for eligibility.
 Candidates are then selected for interview based on didactic and clinical achievements, extramural experience, interpersonal skills, and references.
 Interviews are by invitation only.

 The Commonwealth of Virginia self-insurance program provides professional liability (malpractice) coverage, subject to policy limits, for advanced dental education students.
 Coverage includes professional service on duty within the institution and professional service on assigned duties in one of the affiliated hospitals or programs.
 It does not cover any other professional service.